kids encyclopedia robot

 Kimberly Klacik for Congress campaign sign

 On February 8, 2024, Klacik announced that she would run for Congress in Maryland's 2nd congressional district, seeking to succeed retiring U.S. Representative Dutch Ruppersberger.
-She won the Republican primary election on May 14, 2024, and will face Baltimore County Executive Johnny Olszewski in the general election.
+During the election, she ran on a platform focused on the issues of crime, immigration, and inflation.
+Klacik won the Republican primary election on May 14, 2024, and will face Baltimore County Executive Johnny Olszewski in the general election, during which she sought to bring attention to Olszewski's various ethics controversies.
+Klacik was defeated by Olszewski in the general election.

 Personal life

 Klacik was married to Jeffrey Klacik.
 They have a daughter and lived in Middle River, Maryland.
-They have since divorced.
+They are currently separated.

 Defamation lawsuit against Candace Owens